jbranchaud/blog/_posts/2013-01-01-Arbitrarily-Timed-Resolutions.md

 weekly
 - try showing some of my photography and see if there is anyone out there interested in purchasing some of it
-- invest in one or two new lenses
+- invest in one or two new lenses (starting with a 55mm or 35mm f/1.8)
 - learn some new photography techniques and tricks
 - take time weekly to browse and critique quality photography (online)